UdacityFENDkalisz/Udacity_travelAppCapstone/README.md

 ```
 Once you have added your keys to the template file, change its name to *.env*

+Note: for Udacity submission, filler API keys have been replaced with this user's info for ease of use.

 ## Installation & Running the Application
 If *Node* is installed, then you can use the *Node Package Manager (npm)* to install the packages needed to run this program.
 In the terminal, use this command: